PCAP-over-IP

 PCAP-over-IP is a method for transmitting captured network traffic through a TCP connection.
 The captured network traffic is transferred over TCP as a PCAP file in order to preserve relevant metadata about the packets, such as timestamps.

 Background and etymology

 The first known use of the term PCAP-over-IP is by Packet Forensics in 2011.
 However, the concept behind PCAP-over-IP was mentioned already in 2008 as part of a feature request for Wireshark.
 The need for this feature was motivated as follows:

-"This feature is useful when the capture is generated on a machine which does not have much storage (e.g. embedded system).
+"This feature is useful when the capture is generated on a machine that does not have much storage (e.g. embedded system).
 E.g., ipmb_traced application available on Pigeon Point shelf managers can transmit the capture over the TCP connection without writing it to the filesystem."

 Use cases

 Common use cases for PCAP-over-IP include: